ylcolala/gittest/readme.txt

 Git is the second software.
 Git has a mutable index called stage.

-Creating a new branch is quick.
+Creating a new branch is quick   aaaaaa.